Jonas-Bostoen/nexus-rest-api/README.md

 ### ENVIRONMENTS

 The framework allows for two different environments namely `development` and `production`.
-The difference being that in development if there is an error the stacktrace will be shown in the response. environment is part of the config of the app
+The difference being that in development if there is an error the stacktrace will be shown in the response. environment is part of the config of the app.
+By default development is set as the env.

 ```php
 <?php